mugishajosue3/Taskforce-BudgetSync/README.md

-# BudgetSync: Overview
+# budgetSync - Code of Africa GmbH: Overview

-Welcome to BudgetSync, your go-to solution for seamless expense tracking and financial management, designed with a user-friendly interface to keep you engaged and excited.
+Welcome to budgetSync - Code of Africa GmbH, your go-to solution for seamless expense tracking and financial management, designed with a user-friendly interface to keep you engaged and excited.

 ## Deployment
 This app is deployed using Netlify.
-Access the app here: [BudgetSync](https://BudgetSync)
+Access the app here: [budgetSync - Code of Africa GmbH](https://budgetSync - Code of Africa GmbH)

 ## Motivation Behind the Project
 As a university student, keeping track of my expenses is crucial.
 Many expense-tracking websites and apps either lack functionality or appeal.
 I aimed to create an expense-tracking app that excels in both.
 This project also provided an opportunity to learn and implement the Mantine UI library.